 Adherence with the Code of Conduct is managed by Senior Management and Business Unit Managers across the business.
+Corporate Governance Statement - 25 August 2022 Boom Logistics Limited - A.B.N.
+28 095 466 961

 Where non-compliance occurs, Employees are counselled and disciplined in accordance with the Code of Conduct policy and with reference to the nature and severity of the breach.
+Material breaches of the Code of Conduct are reported to the Board.